 Mitigation for the Demolition of the West Virginia Colored Orphans’ Home

 The Board of Education of Cabell County proposed to demolish the National Register of Historic Places-listed West Virginia Colored Orphans’ Home for the construction of a new middle school.
 The project required consultation with the State Historic Preservation Office and other interested consulting parties under the West Virginia Code of State Regulations.
-CRA assisted the Board of Education throughout the consultation process, resulting in development of a Memorandum of Agreement to address the demolition of this historic property.
+CRA assisted the Board of Education throughout the consultation process, resulting in the development of a Memorandum of Agreement to address the demolition of this historic property.